quannguyen247/BTMatrix8051_16x16/README.md

 5. Release the button only after upload succeeds.
 ```

-Some setups can be configured for automatic upload, but that reserves RAM for upload/USB configuration.
-For this project, manual bootloader upload with `USER CODE w/ 0B USB ram` is preferred.
+Automatic upload may reserve USB/XRAM resources.
+For this project, manual bootloader upload with `USER CODE w/ 0B USB ram` is recommended.

 ## Flash Main Firmware